 During summer 2009, Jean-Pierre Sergent realized with the international industrial group MANTION a limited edition of 3 glass doors using a new digital printing process.

-in the fall 98, Jean-Pierre Sergent realized a large piece, silkscreen on Plexiglass, "Gribouillis, Bondage et Géométrie Sacrée", 10' x 5", edition of 4 and severals unique works on paper at the Mignotgraphie factory. for a show at the Galerie du Pavé dans la marre, Besançon.
+in the fall 2008, Jean-Pierre Sergent realized a large piece, silkscreen on Plexiglass, "Gribouillis, Bondage et Géométrie Sacrée", 10' x 5', edition of 4 and severals unique works on paper at the Mignotgraphie factory.
+For an exhibition at the Galerie du Pavé dans la marre, Besançon, France.

 NATURE & CULTURES / 2002